 No-fuss field recordings are a breeze.
 With a streamlined interface that's easy to figure out, the Samson Zoom H4n makes it possible to capture top-notch recording on the go without a lot of fuss.
 But for those with a deeper knowledge of audio recording -- or the patience to pore over the manuals -- there's a lot of depth to explore among its expansive features.
 That said, less experienced users could find delving into the multitrack recording and mixing end of the H4n's abilities using the included Cubase software to be a bit daunting at first.
 Capacity-wise, you can get a lot of recording time using the included 2 GB SD memory card, and throwing a larger (up to 32 GB) card into the recorder expands that substantially.

 Power, quality and functionality for the price.
-Compared to the sleeker Sony PCM-M10 (*Est. $250), the less pocket-friendly H4n may seem like a bulky brute, but it makes up for it in added functionality.
-More than just a field recorder, the H4n's many tracking, effects and recording extras, along with its high-end recording quality, seem to justify the steep price tag, experts and users say.
+Compared to the sleeker Sony PCM-M10 (Est. $250), the less pocket-friendly H4n may seem like a bulky brute, but it makes up for it in added functionality and high-end recording quality.
+That makes the steep price tag easier to swallow, experts and users say.

 2. DV Magazine

-Review Credibility: Very Good DV Magazine writer Rob Sandall names the Zoom H4n a top pick out of range of Roland, Zoom, Tascam, and Olympus digital recorders tested in this roundup.
-"We got one of the best sounds of the test out of the Zoom H4n," says Sandall, who places the H4n at the head of the pack for its "exceptional, glossy-quality sound."
-The side-by-side recording samples from each device included in the piece support his analysis.
+Rob Sandall names the Zoom H4n a top pick out of a range of Roland, Zoom, Tascam and Olympus digital recorders tested in this roundup.
+"We got one of the best sounds of the test out of the Zoom H4n," says Sandall, who lauds its "exceptional, glossy-quality sound."

-Zoom H4n Handy Mobile 4-Track Recorder, Contributors to BHPhotoVideo.com, As of April 2013
+Zoom H4n Handy Mobile 4-Track Recorder, Contributors to BHPhotoVideo.com, As of April 2014

-Zoom H4n Handy Portable Digital Recorder, Contributors to Amazon.com, As of April 2013
+Zoom H4n Handy Portable Digital Recorder, Contributors to Amazon.com, As of April 2014